GGI Activity: Manage software dependencies

 Consider the following questions:

-• What is the company’s risk (cost, reputation, etc.) if the software is corrupted, attacked or sued?
+• What is the company’s risk (cost, reputation, regulation infringement, etc.) if the software is corrupted, attacked or sued?

 • Is the code base considered critical for people, the organisation, or business?